-This increase from last year is significant and while some overall enrolment increases were expected, it was of interest that more than half of the registrants used online, self-service registration.
-The increase in independent registration is a positive indicator for TRU-OL, which strives to encourage as many students as possible to use the online option.
+This increase from last year is significant and while some TRU-OL are capable of handing rising demand. overall enrolment increases were expected, it was of interest that more than half of the registrants used online, self-service This success in enrolments is expected to continue according to Parsons, who explained that in the second week of service registration.
+The increase in independent registration is a positive indicator for TRU-OL, which strives to encourage as in January 2012, TRU-OL Enrolment Services received 1,763 incoming calls, compared to the 1,161 calls it received the many students as possible to use the online option. same time last year.
+TRU-OL was using the WebReg system for online enrolments last year but has since converted to Flex-Reg, a new process